5-Minute Meditation Challenge

 - Review the basics (if you're a beginner).
 There are a number of resources that will give you an overview of how to start meditating if it's not already a practice you're familiar with.

 - Find guided meditations or pick a timer.
 I recommend the Calm App (our friends at Calm are hiring, by the way!) - it offers a number of guided meditations, of various types (nighttime, relaxation, mindfulness, gratitude) and lengths, so you can choose what's best for you.
 You can also find free guided meditations on YouTube.
 In my experience, listening to a guide removes a lot of the anxiety you might have as to whether or not you're "doing it correctly," (which is counterproductive).
-If you're going to try and do it on your own and you're a beginner, I recommend setting a timer (that doesn't involve an annoying alarm) and an intention (you can repeat a silent mantra to keep you focused), and sitting in a comfortable location (so you're less likely to fall asleep).
+If you're going to try and do it on your own and you're a beginner, I recommend setting a timer (that doesn't involve an annoying alarm) and an intention (you can repeat a silent mantra to keep you focused), and sitting in a comfortable location (so you're less likely to fall asleep - unless you're trying to).

 - Form an accountability system if you want.
 At PowerToFly, we'll be starting a Slack channel where people can share their progress, as well as what techniques and tools they're using -- apps, YouTube videos, etc.